ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 Years after we internotialized we kept working on integrations, connecting nationals and internationals companies eith all kinds of systems: CRM's such as saleforce, commercial websites, quoting systems, shopify implementations, accounting systems,  warehouses, health clubs, and more.

-## Information, Time and Decisions
+## Systems Integrations, an increasing focus point for buisinesses

-Decisions shape our reality, it creates our conditions, and that of our buisiness and workplace.
+Decisions shape our reality, it creates our conditions, and that of our buisiness.

 Making the decision at the right time define our lives.
 But for making a good enough decision, we need key information, not all information!
-Just the right one.
+Just the right one, at the right time:

-## Market Facts

 - "Where are you going bro?", I asked my brother some years back as I watched him getting ready to paarrtyy!
 - "My company is throwing a party, it's going to be sick man!"
 - "Awesome! what are you guys celebrating?"
 - "It appears that after 3 years and millions of dollars, our company finally integrated sytems from different departaments!
 Everyone is very excited!"

 Yeah... brace yourself bro, it's going to get geeky.
-Market geeky, sku geeky.
+Market and SKU geeky.

 Last year, I did months of market research around product information and integration software.
 We had created a system over the years that solved many integrations issues.
-We decided to create a business plan for evaluation, thus I talked to a lot of software vendors, following the white rabbit into a deep rabit hole.
+We decided to create a business plan for evaluation and se how far could we take it, thus I talked to a lot of software vendors, following the white rabbit into a deep rabit hole.

 Here are some facts I pulled out from the research that might hopefully prompt you to take some kind of action: